ruuda/rcl/ideas/roadmap.md

    supersede the dict/set union operator.
 It would solve some typing issues, and it's easier to format in a pleasant way.
  * Add nested fields to record syntax, i.e. `{x.y = "z"} == {x = {y = "z" }}`.
+ * Mitigate Trojan Source pitfall (https://trojansource.codes/).
+We can't ban Bidi code points from strings because it would break json compatibility, but we can ban it from comments, and we can make the formatter turn it into escape sequences in strings.

 ## Long-term